aranaescobedo/appi/README.md

 - [A valid Azure account][azure-account]

 ## Usage
 Each script in this folder is designed to perform a specific task with APPI.
-Before running a script, make sure to replace any placeholders with your own information.
+Before running a querty, make sure to replace any placeholders with your own information.

 ## Script Descriptions

-- **[data-usage-query.kql]**: xxxx.
+- **[data-usage-query.kql]**: This Kusto Query is intended to be run inside your Log Analytics workspace and is designed to analyze data usage for a specific Azure Application Insights resource over a specified time, summarizing data types and sizes.

 ## Disclaimer
 Please note that this is provided as-is and may not suit all use cases.
 Use at your own discretion and make sure to thoroughly test before deployment in a production environment.